 Parents of a student newly diagnosed with a disability that is impacting their child's learning will find themselves thrust into a brand new world that can be confusing, and often, stressful.
 There are federal and state laws to understand and interpret, special education committees to work with, a whole new terminology to learn - not to mention the natural concerns and worries you will have for your child's future.

 Here you will find a collection of articles, advice and opinion written by parents, grandparents and guardians who offer their insight, gained from years of experience.
 You will also find advice from special education professionals -- teachers who have, and are, working within the special ed system and can provide valuable input on how to work in partnership with the school to ensure your child receives the assistance they need.

+What is the Effect of Summer Break on Students with Disabilities?
 Summer break may have both positive and negative effects on children with disabilities.
 Some students with special needs adjust well to the "rest period" of a break, while others fare better with consistent academic and social stimulation.
-Learn more about summer programs for kids.
+Learn what you can do for your child.

-Many special needs children need occupational therapy so that they can improve their fine motor, self-help, and visual perceptual skills.
+The Benefits of Occupational Therapy for Special Needs Children Many special needs children need occupational therapy so that they can improve their fine motor, self-help, and visual perceptual skills.
 School based occupational therapy is available through the public education system.
 Learn how special needs students can qualify for school-based OT services.